-WHEREFORE, Defendant is among the vulnerable population at heightened risk of getting very sick from this illness.
+WHEREFORE, Defendant is among the vulnerable population at risk of getting very sick from this illness since he is being housed at the DACDC.
 For all of the above reasons, Defendant should be granted an unsecured bond.

 Respectfully submitted,

 BY: /s/ Ashlee M. Placencio LAW OFFICES OF THE PUBLIC DEFENDER ASHLEE PLACENCIO ASSOCIATE TRIAL ATTORNEY 505 S. Main, Suite 121 Las Cruces, NM 88001 (575) 541-3193